 The Americans with Disabilities Act (ADA) prohibits discrimination against job applicants and employees with disabilities.
 Employers may not, for example, refuse to hire someone or pay someone less just because that person has a disability.
 However, the ADA goes further than simply outlawing discrimination: It also requires employers to provide reasonable accommodations to allow employees to do their jobs.

-A reasonable accommodation is assistance or a change in the job or the workplace that will allow an employee with a disability to do a job.
-Reasonable accommodations generally fall into one of these categories:
+An accommodation is assistance or a change in the job or the workplace that will allow an employee with a disability to do a job.
+Accommodations generally fall into one of these categories:

-It is the applicant's or employee's responsibility to request the accommodation in the first place.
+It's the applicant's or employee's responsibility to request an accommodation in the first place.
 The employer isn't legally required to anticipate that the employee needs an accommodation or to guess at what might help the employee.

-If the employee's need for an accommodation is not obvious, the employer may ask the employee to submit medical certification of the employee's disability and limitations.
+If the employee's need for an accommodation isn't obvious, the employer may ask the employee to submit medical certification of the employee's disability and limitations.

 Certain accommodations are not considered reasonable, and an employer is not required to make these changes.
 They include:

-An employer need not provide an accommodation that would create an undue hardship.
-If an accommodation would involve significant difficult or expense for the employer or would fundamentally alter the nature or operation of the business, that constitutes an undue hardship.
-Whether an accommodation creates an undue hardship depends on a number of factors, including
+An employer doesn't need to provide an accommodation that would create an undue hardship.
+An undue hardship exists if an accommodation would involve significant difficulty or expense for the employer or would fundamentally alter the nature or operation of the business.
+Whether an accommodation creates an undue hardship depends on a number of factors, including: